danielharrell/SumLect2015/Lost_Idea_LA.md

 I have left, I want to sketch one way back to the idea of a liberal art.

+### Part Three

-And to take the first step, I want you to imagine that we have shut every window at St. John's College, and drawn every curtain, as if St. John's were indeed a cult.
+To take the first step back, I want you to imagine that we have shut every window at St. John's College, and drawn every curtain, as if St. John's were indeed a cult.
 Or to put this more generously: as if the place of liberal